Hanoi’s 20 Best Street Eats to Spoil Your Taste Buds

 Xoi Xeo Hang Bai (Vietnamese yellow sticky rice with fried onions)

-‘Xoi xeo’ (Vietnamese yellow sticky rice with fried onions) made by Mrs. May on Hang Bai Street has been a popular on-the-way breakfast for Hanoi locals over 2 decades.
-Greasy ‘xoi xeo’ features yellow sticky rice and is usually topped with green peas, fried onions.
-All ingredients here are fresh and safe to people’s health which has contributed to the long-lasting reputation of the stall.
+'Xoi xeo' (Vietnamese yellow sticky rice with fried onions) made by Mrs. May on Hang Bai Street has become a go-to breakfast item for locals over the past two decades.
+This rich dish includes yellow sticky rice topped with green peas and crisp fried onions.
+All ingredients are carefully selected for freshness and quality, contributing to the stall’s lasting fame.

 Xoi Xeo Hang Bai - Photo: @linhbca